hackshackers/hackshackers-hugo/content/news/2017/02/misinfocon-starts-today.md

   * Taipei is holding a workshop on [immersive storytelling][12]
   * IRE is holding its [weekly open lab][13]

-**Chapter spotlight:**
+**Group spotlight:**

-Instead of zooming in on a local chapter, we&#8217;re going to give the Hacks/Hackers global team a little sunshine this week.
+Instead of zooming in on a local group, we&#8217;re going to give the Hacks/Hackers global team a little sunshine this week.
 [Jenny 8 Lee][14] and [Phillip Smith][15] put together a doozy of [a conference this weekend][1], and Phillip has been compiling suggested reading for weeks.

 {{< tweet 832573404058439680 >}}